On This Page

 - Dean's Assistant: Dorothy Jean "Jeannie" Adams

-The Undergraduate Division is dedicated to creating and overseeing programs that nurture rich intellectual relationships between faculty members and students.
+Undergraduate Studies is dedicated to creating and overseeing programs that nurture rich intellectual relationships between faculty members and students.
 Our Academic Enrichment programs serve students at every stage of their undergraduate careers, from the initial years of intellectual exploration through the process of finding and pursuing an in-depth academic focus.
 Several of these programs are curricular and others are co-curricular.
 In each case our goal is to enhance the liberal arts education of the students participating in our programs.

 Undergraduate Advising provides undergraduate students in the College with the support and guidance necessary to succeed in their pursuit of a liberal arts education.
 The staff of professional and peer advisers all believe deeply that a broadly based education promotes a global and enlightened understanding of the world, a commitment to community, and a sense of responsibility for the welfare of society.
 It is our responsibility to balance the communication of that ideal with the complexity of issues and options confronting students as they pursue their academic degrees.
 We also enforce and adjudicate the faculty regulations in a fair and timely manner to ensure the integrity of the degree and the continuing quality of the institution.

 List of L&S Majors